Distribution Installation

 Before You Begin

-Before you proceed, see System Requirements for information on supported platforms, supported browsers, and other requirements.
+Before proceeding, see System Requirements for information on supported platforms, supported browsers, and other requirements.

 Distribution System Requirements